Open Banking for Beginners

 In 2005 Henry Chesbrough introduced the idea of “open innovation” that changed the attitude towards data ownership and became the foundation for the GDPR and the Open Data movement.
 The latter is built around the concept of availability of data and freedom from copyright restrictions and similar control mechanisms.
 Open banking came as a product of these ideas and promotes the accessibility of personal banking data to improve customer experience and satisfaction.
 In order to support it, an updated piece of legislation, PSD2, was passed in 2015, across the European Union.

-The journey of PSD2
+The Journey of PSD2

 The European Payment Services Directive adopted by 27 EU countries in 2018, was aimed at creating a single European payments market with standardized laws and regulations.
 This was supposed to promote innovation and competition and generally make the online payment environment more effective.
 Banks became obliged to give third-party providers access to their databases, so that the latter can get their hands on the customers’ accounts and use financial information to upgrade customers’ experience.
 With open banking customers are also granted the right to share their transactions data with third-parties, which is enabled through such software tool as open APIs.
 In result, services will become more personalized and the competition in the industry will motivate the players to improve continuously.

-AISPs and PISPs
+What Are AISPs and PISPs?

 Account Information Service Providers (AISPs) and Payment Initiation Service Providers (PISPs) are the two forms of third-party providers that exist and operate within the PSD2 framework.
 AISPs are licensed to use banks’ open APIs to get customers’ banking data and use it for further services provision.
 The standard example are personal finances managing apps that are so common these days and help users effectively manage their finances through in-depth data analysis and personalized advice.
 PISPs on the other hand handle payments using direct bak transfers, with no middle steps involved.
 This approach is safe, fast and more convenient for the customer.
 Payments can be made with as few inputs as a user name and a password, which greatly optimizes the process.
 These tools are already out there and available for companies willing to provide upgraded services.